souvik03-136/Fam-Go/README.md

-# YouTube Video Fetcher API
+# Fampay Backend Assignment

-This project is a Go application that fetches the latest videos from YouTube based on a predefined search query.
-The application stores the video details in a MySQL database and provides an API for retrieving this data in a paginated format.
+This is a backend assignment for Fampay.
+The assignment is to create a REST API that fetches videos from Youtube and stores them in a database.
+The API should also provide a way to search the stored videos.

 ### Prerequisites